recoverysource/handbook/project/internals.rst

 Financial Transparency
 ----------------------

-The website solution developed to meet the original goal requires no financial overhead and only requires that you provide a :ref:`domain name <def-dns>`.
+The website solution developed to meet our original goal requires no financial overhead and only requires that you provide a :ref:`domain name <def-dns>`.

 Unfortunately, we found that predatory DNS (and over-priced services) are